Acute Lymphocytic Leukemia (ALL)

 ALL primarily impacts children, although it can manifest in adults as well.
 Approximately 6,000 cases of ALL are diagnosed annually in the United States, with over half of them occurring in children.
 Consequently, this hematological malignancy exhibits various classifications based on diverse cellular phenotypes and genetic attributes.

-B-cell ALL The most prevalent subtype, accounts for approximately 80-85% of ALL cases.
-In this particular classification, there is a rapid proliferation and accumulation of abnormal lymphoblasts, which serve as precursor cells for B lymphocytes, within the bone marrow.
+• B-cell ALL - The most prevalent subtype, accounts for approximately 80-85% of ALL cases.
+In this classification, there is a rapid proliferation and accumulation of abnormal lymphoblasts, which serve as precursor cells for B lymphocytes in the bone marrow.

-T-cell ALL It comprises roughly 15-20% of ALL cases.
-Abnormal lymphoblasts in T-cell ALL originate as precursor cells for T lymphocytes and exhibit aberrant proliferation, thereby substituting normal cells.
+• T-cell ALL - It comprises roughly 15-20% of ALL cases.
+Abnormal lymphoblasts in T-cell ALL originate as precursor cells for T lymphocytes and exhibit aberrant proliferation, substituting normal cells.

 Therapeutic Development for Acute Lymphocytic Leukemia